Is Your 401(k) Enough?

 If the benchmark index that the policy is tied to declines, policyholders may see little, if any, profit and, as with any policy, returns will lag the underlying index.
 Be aware that some policies cap the amount of gains.

-While a company 401(k) plan can be an easy and effective way to start saving for retirement, additional strategies can offer a mix of options, tax benefits, lower fees and benefits to build a robust financial future.
+While a company 401(k) plan can be an easy and effective way to start saving for retirement, additional strategies can offer a mix of options, tax benefits, lower fees and benefits to help build a robust financial future.

 A financial advisor can help you determine which of these strategies may be right for achieving your financial goals.